If you’re a buyer, there’s not much you can do to prepare for a home inspection; after all, it’s not your home yet.

 - Remove debris and overgrowth from roof line, downspouts, and A/C units.

-By taking care of these minor repairs now, you will avoid having them put on the inspection report, which could leave the buyers with a bad impression.
+By taking care of these minor repairs now, you will avoid having them put on the inspection report.
+This could leave the buyers with a bad impression.

 These things all fall under the umbrella of “limitations to the inspection.”
-Your home inspector will not remove any limitations to the inspection, even if they are blocking the way to an access point inside the home.
-(They will simply note on their report that they were unable to inspect the water heater because there were boxes stacked in front of it.)
+Your home inspector will not remove any limitations to the inspection.
+Even if these limitations are blocking the way to an access point inside the home, they will not be removed.
+They will simply note on their report that they were unable to inspect the water heater because there were boxes stacked in front of it.

 This is why inspections are easiest in a vacant home, but since you can’t clear out your house completely, do your best to put moving boxes, furniture, and other items where they won’t get in anyone’s way.
 In the middle of the room is usually best.